-The Practical Nursing program is a three, consecutive semester program that includes classroom, skills laboratory, and clinical experience in various healthcare agencies.
+The Practical Nursing program is a three semester program including classroom, skills laboratory, and clinical experience in a variety of healthcare agencies.
 Upon successful completion of the program, the graduate may apply to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN).
 Upon successful completion of the NCLEX-PN, the graduate may apply for PN licensure.
 Completion of the PN program does not guarantee PN licensure.
-The Department of Financial and Professional Regulations (IDFPR) may refuse to issue a license, if a candidate has a criminal history.
-Please consult with the Director of the Lake Land College PN program to avoid license application hindrances.

-The program is approved by the IDFPR and accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326; Phone: 404-975-5000, Fax: 404-975-5020.
+The program is approved by the Illinois Department of Financial and Professional Regulation (IDFPR) and fully accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326; Phone: 404-975-5000, Fax: 404-975-5020.